farm-trace/mobile-assignment/README.md

 Please fork this repository and then make the follow changes:

-* Identify any existing issues with the codebase you think are worth fixing
-    * Fix the issues using your choice of solution, or if a much larger refactor is required, just explain what further changes you'd make if more time was available.
 * Implement a form:
     * User form validation
         * Type: `user`